verus-lang/verus/source/docs/guide/src/try_broadcasts.md

 [Isabelle](https://isabelle.in.tum.de/) theorem prover.

-`try_broadcasts` is an *experimental* feature that attempts to automatically complete a proof attempt by automatically using relevant lemmas using the [broadcast](broadcast_proof.md) mechanism.
+`try_broadcasts` is an *experimental* feature that attempts to automatically complete a proof attempt by using relevant lemmas using the [broadcast](broadcast_proof.md) mechanism.
 For example, consider the following
 example: